brews/baysparpy/README.rst

 - Documentation is available online (https://baysparpy.readthedocs.io).

-- Please feel free to report bugs and issues or view the source code on GitHub (https://github.com/brews/baysparpy).
+- Please feel free to report bugs and issues or view the source code on GitHub (https://github.com/brews/baysparpy) and (https://github.com/mingsongli/baysparpy).

 License